dipstah/RetroPie-Toolkit/README.md

 - ~~Set Volume for BGM~~
 - Add Icon for Bezel Project in RetroPie config menu

+## Known Issues ##
+- When installing BGM the original BGM_Install.sh replaces the gamelist.xml removeing any other custom menu adds.
+- ~~When installing Hursty Themes gamelist.xml not updated because scripts folder already existed~~

 ## Change Log

+**2/3/19**
+Added: Bezel install now updates gamelist.xml
+Change: BGM function dowlnload busic if the ~/BGM folder doesn't exist
+Fixed: Hursty Themes original instal.sh crash due to scripts folder already existing, stopped using install.sh from            Hursty added to this script to check for the existance of folder.

 **2/2/19**
 - Added: Hursty Themes Installer